jschnab/linux-sysadmin/essential_commands.md

 sudo login jaynee
 ```

 One could also *switch user* with `su` but this does not open a login shell like `login` does, so a different environment will be loaded.
-Use `su -` to use the target user environment.
+Use `su -` (same as `su -l`) to use the target user environment.

 ```
 su - jaynee
 ```

+### Login scripts

+We a user logs into an interactive session, scripts are run to prepare the environment.
+There is a difference between a **login shell** and a **non-login shell**.

+#### Login shell

+A login shell is launched when a user logs in with `ssh`, `su -`, `login`, etc. because login information is required (e.g. username and password).

+In Ubuntu the following scripts will be executed:

+* `/etc/profile` is a system-wide profile for Bourne-like shells
+* `/etc/bash/bashrc` is system-wide, too
+* all shell scripts in `/etc/profile.d/` (directory to put scripts to be executed instead of having to modify `/etc/profile`
+* `~/.bashrc` which is a user-specific profile

+#### Non-login shell

+Non-login shells are launched when one opens a new terminal, for example.

+In Ubuntu the following scripts will be executed:

+* `/etc/bash.bashrc`
+* `~/.bashrc`

+#### Home directory templates

+Home environment profiles set for new users are defined in the directory `/etc/skel`.

 ### Log into a remote account